This post will go over several options on how to read your chat logs on Twitch to stay up to date with your community.

-If you weren’t able to do so during the stream, you can use your chat logs to report inappropriate comments to Twitch.
-While you hopefully won’t have to do it often, the platform is becoming more serious about cracking down on toxicity and you will need to make sure that people continue to like your content.
+If you weren’t able to do so during the stream, you could use your chat logs to report inappropriate comments to Twitch.
+While you hopefully won’t have to do it often, the platform is becoming more serious about cracking down on toxicity, and you will need to make sure that people continue to like your content.

 When it comes to banning people, your mods may want to review the content before taking disciplinary action.
 This way, they can determine the length of the ban based on the severity of the content.

 If a viewer gives you feedback on what they like or advice on your streaming or your content, you may want to review it later on so that you can take better notes and implement their suggestions.

 Twitch culture moves and evolves at a mile per second.
 Even if you spend a lot of your time on the site, you could encounter a new meme on your stream that you haven’t yet encountered.
 You can check your logs to isolate the information so that you can keep up with the platform.

 How to View Twitch Logs

 Here are a few ways you can view Twitch chat logs:

 1. Record and Playback VoDs

 This is the only reliable way to see the entire chat history.
 If a moderator removes inappropriate comments, they won’t show in search or via third-party programs.